bdeployteam/bdeploy/doc/retypeuser/power/product.md

 `noOfRetries` | The number of times **BDeploy** will retry starting the **Application** if it `supportsKeepAlive`.
 The counter is reset after the **Application** is running for a certain amount of time without exiting.
 `gracePeriod` | How long to wait (in milliseconds) for the **Application** to stop after issuing the `stopCommand`.
 After this timeout expired, the process will be killed.
 `startupProbe` | Specifies a probe which can indicate to **BDeploy** that the application has completed startup.
-`lifenessProbe` | Specifies a probe which can indicate to **BDeploy** whether the application is _alive_. _Alive_ means whether the application is currently performing as it should. **BDeploy** does not take immediate action on its own if a lifeness probe fails.
+`livenessProbe` | Specifies a probe which can indicate to **BDeploy** whether the application is _alive_. _Alive_ means whether the application is currently performing as it should. **BDeploy** does not take immediate action on its own if a liveness probe fails.
 It will only report the failure to the user.

 ### Supported `parameters` attributes